-The Bank Lending Committee is a sub-committee of the SBS Board and has the responsibility of reviewing and approving all lending proposals with an aggregated exposure in excess of \$5 million.
-The committee is made up of the full Board with senior management in attendance as requested.
+The Bank Lending Committee is a committee of the SBS Board and has the responsibility of reviewing and approving all lending proposals with an aggregated exposure in excess of \$5 million.
+The committee is made up of the full Bank Board with senior management in attendance as requested, and reports directly to the Board.